Flour tortilla: History

-Central Mexico started to lose its status, as the country’s largest wheat producing region, to Northern Mexico, until the 1930’s, after the Mexican Revolution, when Coahuila became the largest wheat producer in 1931, replacing Guanajuato, which had been the largest producer until that point.
-It is probable that wheat flour tortillas only became the main “bread” around this time.
+Central Mexico started to lose its status as the country’s largest wheat producing region to Northern Mexico, until the 1930’s, after the Mexican Revolution, when Coahuila became the largest wheat producer in 1931, replacing Guanajuato, which had been the largest producer until that point.

 The name itself comes from Latin.
 Tortilla is the diminutive of torta, a shortened form of torta panis (twisted bread), which has cognates in different romance languages such as tourte in French or torta in Italian.
 These words have different meanings but all of them refer to a cake-shaped bread or preparation.